-The max share folders number is 6 and the max share media files number is 3000.
-If you want to share a new folder when the number has reached 6, you can delete an existing share folder and then add a new one.
+The max share folders number is 6.
+If you want share a new folder when the numbers has been reached to be 6, you can delete a share folder and then add a new one.

-4.10.4 Print Server
+4.8.4 Print Server